cuntjx/DGTSDA/README.md

 sd_association.csv and snorna_disease_mat.csv: These file stores the association information between snoRNAs and disease.

-hetero_graph_2-4.pkl(SDAD dataset): This file stores the features of snoRNA and disease which can be download from URL: https://github.com/BCB4PM/GL4SDA.
+hetero_graph_2-4.pkl(SDAD dataset): This file stores the features of snoRNA and disease which also can be download from URL: https://github.com/BCB4PM/GL4SDA.

 The PSnoD dataset is available at URLs:https://github.com/linDing-groups/PSnoD or https://github.com/mariamuna04/gbdtsvm.